-After drying the motorcycle, apply a corrosion protection spray on all metal, including chrome- and nickel-plated, surfaces (except the titanium muffler) to prevent corrosion.
+After drying the motorcycle, apply a corrosion protection spray on all metal, including chrome- and nickel-plated, surfaces (except the titanium mufflers) to prevent corrosion.

-Cleaning the titanium muffler
+Cleaning the titanium mufflers

-This model is equipped with a titanium muffler, which requires the following special care.
+This model is equipped with titanium mufflers, which require the following special care.

-Use only a soft, clean cloth or sponge with mild detergent and water to clean the titanium muffler.
-However, if the muffler cannot be
+Use only a soft, clean cloth or sponge with mild detergent and water to clean the titanium mufflers.
+However, if the mufflers can-

-- thoroughly cleaned with mild detergent, alkaline products and a soft brush may be used. - Never use compounds or other special treatments to clean the titanium muffler, as they will remove the finish on the outer surface of the muffler. - Even the smallest amounts of oil, such as from oily towels or fingerprints, will leave stains on the titanium muffler, which can be removed with a mild detergent. - Note that the thermally induced discoloring of the portion of the exhaust pipe leading into the titanium muffler is normal and cannot be removed.
+- not be thoroughly cleaned with mild detergent, alkaline products and a soft brush may be used. - Never use compounds or other special treatments to clean the titanium mufflers, as they will remove the finish on the outer surface of the mufflers. - Even the smallest amounts of oil, such as from oily towels or fingerprints, will leave stains on the titanium mufflers, which can be removed with a mild detergent. - Note that the thermally induced discoloring of the portion of the exhaust pipe leading into the titanium mufflers is normal and cannot be removed.